What is “Bring Your Own Horse” Camp?

 Hartford County 4-H Camp holds a bring your Own Horse Camp session during the first week of our summer season.
 This residential one week session is open to youth, age 11 or older, with his/her own horse.

-Campers will take complete care of his/her own horse (feeding, grooming, tacking, and exercising their horse as well as barn chores), receive ring and lecture instruction, enjoy trail rides, and participate in a horse show on Saturday.
+Campers will take complete care of his/her own horse (feeding, grooming, tacking, and exercising their horse as well as barn chores), receive ring and lecture instruction, enjoy trail rides, and participate in a closing activity on Saturday.

 Instruction and supervision will be conducted by competent, experienced staff in cooperation with the 4-H Camp Board.

 Campers will live in cabins while their companions will be stabled in a box stall.
-Trailers may be left at camp for the week, at owner’s risk.
+Trailers cannot be left on the grounds.

 Camp can accept 48 campers and horses during this co-ed session.
 Applications are accepted as received.